Classification of Incidents, and Incident Reporting

 The product recall procedure must be tested at least annually.
 If a site or the company has been involved in an actual recall, whether public or silent, this can substitute the test that was planned.

-Objectives of products recall
+Objectives of Product Recall

 Each year a dummy product recall must be undertaken to:

-Test upstream and downstream traceability, documentation, and recovery of product from incoming raw/packaging material and rework through to finished product including the status of CCPs
+Test upstream and downstream traceability, documentation, and recovery of product from incoming raw/packaging material and rework through to the finished product including the status of CCPs

 Timely availability of key personnel